profbmuthu/OnLine/PITCHME.md

 - <span style="color: #e49436"> URL Spoofing</span>
 - URL spoofing occurs when one website appears as if it is another.
-- URL displayed is not the real URL of the site,
+- URL displayed is not the real URL of the site.
-- The information is  sent to a hidden web address
+- The information is  sent to a hidden web address.

 ---
 <!-- .slide: data-autoslide="8000" -->

 ### <span style="color: #e49436"> Email spoofing </span> (5/6)

-- Email spoofing is the forgery of an email header
+- Email spoofing is the forgery of an email header.
 - Message appears to have originated from someone other than the actual source.
-- Is a tactic used in phishing and spam campaigns
+- Is a tactic used in phishing and spam campaigns.
 - People are more likely to open an email when they think it has been sent by a legitimate source

 ---